Live at the Bon Soir: Release and promotion

 A nightclub recording of "Cry Me a River" was released Friday, September 23, 2022, to preview the album.
 In contrast to the studio version which appeared as the first track on Streisand's debut album, the Bon Soir recording includes repartee with the "intimate audience" and is accompanied by guitarist Tiger Haynes, bassist Averill Pollard, drummer John Cresci, and pianist Peter Daniels.

 Broadway World debuted the music video for "Cry Me a River" on October 7.
 Directed by Matt Amato, the music video "allows viewers to experience the ambience of the Bon Soir nightclub from Barbra's perspective".
 This is the third Streisand video directed by Amato.
+The video received a Gold Telly Award in 2023.

 Streisand released the Bon Soir recording of "Napoleon" (from the 1957 musical Jamaica) as another album promotion on October 21, 2022.

 The album includes extensive historical notes, photos, and a message from Streisand, with a 12-page booklet for the LP and 32-page booklet for the CD.